usharesoft/appcenter-docs/end-user/en/source/pages/migration/blackbox-migration.rst

 	For more detailed information, please refer to `official Fujitsu K5 IaaS Documentation <http://www.fujitsu.com/uk/Images/k5-iaas-features-handbook.pdf>`_.

-.. note:: Currently, publications to Microsoft Azure platform <https://azure.microsoft.com/en-us/>`_ require to install WALinuxAgent 2.0.18 (for CentOS) or waagent 2.0.16 (for Debian and Ubuntu) which are not compatible with NetworkManager (or network-manager) package.
+.. note:: Currently, publications to Microsoft Azure platform `<https://azure.microsoft.com/en-us/>`_ require to install WALinuxAgent 2.0.18 (for CentOS) or waagent 2.0.16 (for Debian and Ubuntu) which are not compatible with NetworkManager (or network-manager) package.
 Therefore, if you plan to migrate, you must also do the following before scanning:

 	1. Uninstall NetworkManager (if installed).
 	2. Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).

+.. warning:: Ubuntu 14.04 migration for Microstoft Azure target platform is not supported by UForge.

 When you carry out black box migration (by generating a machine image directly from a scan), the following steps are carried out: